 How to Save Your Relationship

-If you are struggling to overcome the challenges you are facing as a couple, it may be worthwhile to consider couples therapy.
+If you are struggling to overcome the challenges you are facing as a couple or struggling with personal issues outside of the relationship, it may be worthwhile to consider couples therapy or other individual mental health services.
 Couples therapy can be used by anyone in a relationship, not just married couples.
-Going to therapy together gives you a sounding board as the counselor works as a neutral third-party to help you work through your issues.
+People who are dating and intimate also need a safe space to talk about their concerns and take better care of their mental health.
+Going to therapy together gives you an unbiased sounding board as the counselor works as a neutral third-party to help you work through your issues.
 They can also help you see the issue from your partner's perspective (something that can be difficult to do on your own).
-Most importantly, however, is that free online therapy can save your relationship by giving both of you the needed tools to successfully navigate your disagreements and improve your communication with each other.
+Relationships that have become toxic or those that lack communication can take a serious toll on yours and your partners mental health.

 Benefits of Couples Therapy